 If your injuries were sustained while traveling with a friend or acquaintance, you probably have no interest in pursuing a personal injury lawsuit.
 But you should at least understand how to seek compensation through an insurance claim.

-In these cases, coverage typically starts with the Personal Injury Protection policy covering the vehicle.
+In these cases, coverage typically starts with the personal injury protection (PIP) policy covering the vehicle.
 The second layer of coverage would come from your own insurance policy.

 Located in Kent, Greaney Scudder Law Firm serves clients throughout Washington state.
 To discuss your case and learn more about your rights and legal options, call us at 253-236-0793 or fill out our online contact form.